iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Regression Metrics.md

 ### 1. Classification Accuracy
 - Number of `Correct` Prediction to the Number of **Total Predictions**
-- Accuracy Score is Good if Datasets contains well `Balanced` Class Distribution.
+- Accuracy Score is Good if Datasets contains well `Balanced` Class Distribution

 ![Accuracy](Image/Accuracy.png)